Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 var lookAction = gameplayMap.AddAction("look", "<Gamepad>/leftStick");
 ```

-Note that actions created in this way during Play Mode in the editor will **not** persist in the Input Action Asset after you have exited Play Mode.
-This enables you to test your game in a realistic manner in the editor without having to worry about inadvertently modifying the asset.
+Any action that you create in this way during Play mode do not persist in the Input Action Asset after you exit Play mode.
+This means you can test your application in a realistic manner in the Editor without having to worry about inadvertently modifying the asset.

 #### Default Actions